CBT in New Hampshire

 In a psychotherapeutic setting, cognitive behavioral therapy (CBT) is a talking therapy that teaches patients how to recognize false and harmful thought patterns that have an adverse impact on their emotions and behavior.
 The patient engages in intensive, coordinated work with a mental health professional (psychotherapist or therapist), attending a set number of sessions, which in turn assist them in viewing difficult circumstances differently and reacting to them more successfully.

-How does cognitive behavioral therapy in New Hampshire work?
+How does cognitive behavioral therapy work?

 According to this theory, human behavior is not inborn; it is learned through our journey in life, and since it was learned, it can be unlearned and relearned.
 This therapy aims to determine if any particular behavioral patterns render the patient’s life more challenging or exacerbate issues.
 The patient alters these behavioral patterns step by step as they progress through the therapy.